drosenbergster/4050/docs/prd-simple.md

 ### Goals

 - Enable customers to browse and purchase homegrown produce products through a simple, intuitive interface
-- Support both local pickup and shipping (flat rate) fulfillment options
+- Support local pickup as the primary fulfillment method (shipping optional with flat rate)
 - Provide secure payment processing with Stripe integration
 - Enable admin to easily add/edit products and view orders
 - Launch quickly with minimal complexity